omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Batch Export
 ^^^^^^^^^^^^

-When exporting multiple charts, or when selecting the :guilabel:`Export Chart...` option for a single chart, a common export dialog is opened.
+When exporting multiple charts, or when selecting the :guilabel:`Export Chart` option for a single chart, a common export dialog is opened.

 .. figure:: pictures/ANF-ExportCharts.png